CDThomas/graphql-usage/README.md

 # Support and Requirements

-- Source files using JS, FLow, or TypeScript
+- Source files using JS, Flow, or TypeScript
 - Projects using Relay, Apollo, or graphql-tag
 - Source files must be in a Git project and the branch that's being analyzed must be pushed to GitHub